 Bryna Bozart has been published regionally and nationally, including articles in journals and magazines such as: Health Progress, National Catholic Reporter, Sisters Today, Today’s Parish, Living Prayer, Catholic News and Herald, Messenger of the Sacred Heart and Voice of the Shepherdess.

 Rev. Mary Frances Comer received a Masters in Divinity from the Episcopal Divinity School in Cambridge, Massachusetts in 2012 and was ordained in the Unitarian Universalist Tradition in September of 2014.
 She also holds a BA in Philosophy and Religion and an MLA with a concentration in sociology from Winthrop University.
 Mary Frances has been teaching behavioral and social sciences for over 20 years and completed her Clinical Pastoral Education training at Carolinas Medical Center.
 She is a member of Spiritual Director’s International and a graduate of the Charlotte Spirituality Center.
-Serving as assistant to the director, she also offers spiritual direction as well as mini-retreats involving the intersection of art with spirituality and prayer.
+Mary Frances offers spiritual direction as well as mini-retreats involving the intersection of art with spirituality and prayer.
+She also serves as our Community Fellowship Minister.

 Peg Ruble is a long time teacher of LIMEX (Loyola Institute for Ministry Extension Program) and received her Masters in Religious Education from Loyola of New Orleans.
 She is a graduate of the Charlotte Spirituality Center’s Spiritual Direction program and an active member of the Ignatian spirituality team at St Peters Catholic Church in uptown Charlotte.
 Now retired from Diocesan Catechetical Leadership, she enjoys being a wife, a mom to three grown children and a grandmother to five grandchildren.